isomerpages/moe-jurongpri/_programme/CCE/MOE Sexuality Education in Schools.md

 <br>
 <b>INFORMATION FOR PARENTS</b><br>
 8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers. <br>
 9. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be communicated  to parents at the start of the year and is also downloadable <a target="_blank" href="/files/Annex_A___Hard_Copy_Opt_Out.pdf">here</a>.
-The completed opt-out form is to be submitted by ** 9 Feb 2024**.
+The completed opt-out form is to be submitted by <b>9 Feb 2024</b>.
-10. Parents can contact the school at <a target="_blank" href="mailto:jps@moe.edu.sg">jps@moe.edu.sg</a> or 65618837 for discussion or to seek clarification about the school’s Sexuality Education.
+10. Parents can contact the school at <a target="_blank" rel="noopener noreferrer nofollow" href="mailto:jps@moe.edu.sg">jps@moe.edu.sg</a> or 65618837 for discussion or to seek clarification about the school’s Sexuality Education.